Mausam Noor

-Mausam Benazir Noor (Bengali: মৌসম বেনজির নূর; born 15 October 1979) is an Indian politician serving as Member of Parliament, Rajya Sabha from West Bengal and Vice Chairperson of West Bengal Commission for Women.
-She has served as President of Malda district TMC.
-She has also served as a Member of Lok Sabha for Maldaha Uttar from 2009 until 2019.
+Mausam Benazir Noor (born 15 October 1979) is an Indian politician serving as Member of Parliament, Rajya Sabha from West Bengal and Vice Chairperson of West Bengal Commission for Women.
+She was President of Malda district TMC and a Member of Lok Sabha for Maldaha Uttar from 2009 until 2019.

-Noor hails from a political Bengali Muslim family of Malda, West Bengal.
-Her uncle A. B. A. Ghani Khan Choudhury has served as Minister of Railways in the Third Indira Gandhi Ministry.
+Noor comes from a political Bengali Muslim family of Malda, West Bengal.
+Her uncle A. B. A. Ghani Khan Choudhury was Minister of Railways in the Third Indira Gandhi Ministry.
 She studied at La Martiniere Calcutta and received a law degree from Calcutta University.
-After her mother Rubi Noor (the then incumbent Member of Legislative Assembly of West Bengal for Sujapur constituency) had died in 2008, Mausam entered politics.
+Mausam entered politics after her mother Rubi Noor (the then incumbent Member of Legislative Assembly of West Bengal for Sujapur constituency) died in 2008.
 In early 2009, she was elected to the Legislative Assembly from the same constituency and in May she was elected to the Lok Sabha.
 Noor was elected president of the West Bengal Youth Congress in 2011.
-Two years later, she was elected president of the Congress party's Malda district unit.
+Two years later, she was elected president of the Indian National Congress Malda district unit.
 In January 2019, she switched to Trinamool Congress party after her proposal of an electoral alliance with the party for the 2019 general election was turned down by the Pradesh Congress Committee.